-The agency's curriculum and training materials were reviewed by the Auditor.
+The Auditor reviewed the agency's curriculum and training materials.
 The core training materials were developed by The Moss Group and contain all ten of the elements required for this provision.
 Each of the elements is covered in detail in the training and have incorporated numbered training elements to facilitate retention of the required elements.
 The level or complexity of the training will depend on the employee's classification with some specialized training curriculum depending on the employee's job responsibilities.